 Most of the taverns and shops are situated around the port, however many cafes and taverns can also be found across the island.
 Unlike the Cyclades or other islands found in Greece, Ammouliani is covered in green and olive trees.
 With a size of 4.5 square kilometers, Ammouliani is ideal for anyone looking for a short but worthwhile vacation.

 There are several beaches in Ammouliani, which include, Alikes, Megali Ammos, Agios Georgios, Karagatsi, Faka, Tsaska and Nissaki.
-Although all of them have soft golden sand and crystal clear blue waters, Alikes is my favorite.
+Although all of them have soft golden sand and crystal clear blue waters, Alikes is by far the most popular.
 With a crescent shaped beach, Alikes includes one camping site, three beach bars to choose from and one tavern to eat at.

 Useful Information about Ammouliani